Best Contract Management Software for Financial Services (2026)

 Concord is a CLM platform built around simplicity and transparent pricing.
 All plans include unlimited documents and unlimited e-signatures, AI Copilot and extraction, and full audit trails.
 For smaller financial services firms, advisory practices, and boutique investment firms, Concord provides the core contract management capabilities without enterprise complexity or pricing.

-The recently launched Concord Horizon adds a conversational AI interface for contract management.
+Concord Horizon, introduced in 2026, adds a conversational AI interface and AI Copilot capabilities for contract management.
 Multi-party signing handles agreements that require signatures from three or more parties, which is common in financial services transactions involving multiple counterparties.

-At $499 per month for five users with unlimited documents, the pricing math works for small financial teams.
+At a published $499 per month with unlimited documents, the pricing math works for small financial teams.
 A five-person advisory firm sending 30 contracts a month pays the same as one sending 300.

 Key Features: